Volimo te otadžbino naša: History

 The song "We love you, our homeland" broke all records in the number of broadcasts on radio and television programs, which brought the author's team and performers a prestigious recognition - the "Golden Melody" award (February 23, 2000).
 The award was presented to them at a solemn event in Svilajnac, at the crowded city stadium, and the performance of the winning song was accompanied by chanting and choir singing of the enthusiastic audience.
 The video for the song "We love you, our homeland" was declared the most beautiful and most often broadcast video on RTS programs in 1999.

 It was performed on many occasions before and during the bombing of FR Yugoslavia: in barracks, squares, bridges, in the largest halls, and numerous cultural and sports events in the country took place in the sign of the song "We love you, our homeland."
 It resounded in every military machine, it was accepted by young and old citizens, as well as children.
 The festival of military songs and marches of the year 2000, held at the Sava Center (May 30, 2000), was renewed under the name of that song.
 It has been recorded on multiple cassettes and CDs.
 It is occasionally performed on festive occasions even today, and it can be found in various versions on social networks, with numerous, mostly positive comments.

 Instead of calling for hatred and punching in the chest, the song "We love you for our homeland" captivated with clear and sincere messages of love for the homeland and its army, enriched with inspired, receptive and anthemic music.
 "It was more than a song," wrote a well-known newspaper commentator for the newspaper "Politika", and there were official and spontaneous proposals to grow it into a new anthem of the then Federal Republic of Yugoslavia (Serbia and Montenegro).

 The song was warmly accepted and performed in some countries of the region, among our citizens in the diaspora, and it was solemnly presented in Moscow and Minsk.
 He included the well-known Russian national ensemble "Alexandrov" in his repertoire and performed it during two concerts in front of the Belgrade audience in the last days of January 2000 at the Sava Center, and the performers were Extra Nena, Vadim Anyaev and Alexander Gvozdece.
-It has been translated into several world languages, including English, Russian, French, Portuguese, Swedish and Chinese ...
-It has also been broadcast on CNN and BBC, but with a negative connotation.
+It has been translated into several world languages, including English, Russian, French, Portuguese, Swedish and Chinese.
+It had also been broadcast on CNN and BBC, but with a negative connotation.

 The author gave the handwritten verses of the song "We love you our homeland" to the Archives of Yugoslavia at the request of the leader of that institution of national importance, as a poetic and musical testimony of a complex time in modern history and unrestrained patriotism.